dannyliu-mq/moodle-xapi-etl/README.md

 ##Technical details

-The importer reads events from the Moodle logstore_standard_log table (Moodle version 2.7+)...
+The importer reads events from the Moodle logstore_standard_log table (Moodle version 2.7+), translates the information into a standard format and passes it to a LRS for validation and storage.

+#Requirements

+* LearningLocker
+* Moodle (postgres database)
+* MonogDB

 #Installation
 ##Installation for Ubuntu